wewCc/quick-template-tool/README.md

 generate some dependencies or some templates quickly

 Options:
   -V, --version                                                           output the version number -d,--download <loader>                                                  to download webpack loader(use ',' to split args)
                                                                           (multi choices: css,file,webpack)
-  -s,--switchTool <toolName>  to switch the download tool,need to use with -d (choices: "npm", "cnpm", default: "npm") -h, --help                  display help for command
+  -s,--switchTool <toolName>                                              to switch the download tool,need to use with -d (choices:
+                                                                          "npm", "cnpm")
+  -g,--generate <entryPath> <outputPath> <outputFileName> <generatePath>  entryPath  the entry file Path
+                                                                          outputPath  the output file path
+                                                                          outputFileName the output file name
+                                                                          generatePath the path of finally generate
+                                                                          example: quick-template-tool -g "test.js bundle.js dist/"
+                                                                          notice: "" is necessary for this option!!
+  -h, --help                                                              display help for command

 ```
+更新中(不定期修改)...